diofant/diofant/docs/release/notes-0.16.rst

 * :sympyissue:`27683`: RecursionError: maximum recursion depth exceeded for SympifyError(a) when exchange an Integer into a Float
 * :sympyissue:`27712`: Infinite hang and resource consumption when solving a specially crafted equation due to call to Integer
 * :sympyissue:`27794`: PolyRing.index doesn't appear to follow Python's list indexing convention
+* :sympyissue:`27786`: A sum of positive elements returns 0